kadimasum/Favorite-band/README.md

 ## Known Bugs
-{I am working on the media query and should you encounter an problem while viewing the page on any device just know that I will be solving the problem soon }
+I am working on the media query and should you encounter an problem while viewing the page on any device just know that I will be solving the problem soon.

 ## Technologies Used
-{I have used HTML and CSS to build this website.
+I have used HTML and CSS to build this website.
 I used HTML to write content on the page and used CSS to style the page.
-I mostly used box shaddow and flex box to achieve my visual style}
+I mostly used box shaddow and flex box to achieve my visual style.

 ## Support and contact details
-{f you run into any issue while accessing the website or would like to contact me, kindly reach out to me for help through kadimasam@gmail.com
+If you run into any issue while accessing the website or would like to contact me, kindly reach out to me for help through kadimasam@gmail.com

 ### License
 MIT License